 Imagine that you’re on the fence about reporting your accident.
 The other driver convinces you to accept $500 to take care of some cosmetic damage to your car in exchange for keeping the crash between the two of you.
 You accept the money because you don’t think you’ve been injured.
 A few days later, you learn that you suffered some fairly serious internal injuries in your accident and will need to spend a few thousand dollars for medical care.
 Since you didn’t report the accident, there is no record of it happening.
 To make matters worse, there is also no record of who was involved.
 Reporting your accident can help to preserve valuable information and evidence pertinent to your case.

 Los Angeles Car Accident Attorneys

 Have you been injured in a Los Angeles traffic accident?
-DO you need help understanding your legal rights and obligations following the crash?
+Do you need help understanding your legal rights and obligations following the crash?
 Contact Citywide Law Group for help.
-Our Los Angeles car accident attorneys are prepared to help you protect yourself and get the money you deserve for your injuries.
+Our accident attorneys are prepared to help you protect yourself and get the money you deserve for your injuries.
 Call to learn more and schedule your free consultation.